Kannapolis offers a competitive compensation structure with many benefit programs. Read more below for information regarding employment benefits.

 Pending City Council approval, the minimum and maximum salaries of the pay ranges may be based on market or other conditions.
 When approved and funded by City Council, market adjustments to the range will be considered annually and rounded down to the nearest one half percent of the economic indicator used.
 The market rate adjustment shall be applied to regular employees along with their annual performance increase and is based upon performance.

-Regular full time employees accrue 3.70 hours vacation per pay period (4.9 for fire personnel).
-The maximum accrual rate is 7.39 hours per pay period (9.8 for fire personnel).
+Regular full time employees accrue 4.32 hours vacation per pay period (5.52 for fire personnel).
+The maximum accrual rate is 8.00 hours per pay period (10.42 for fire personnel).
 The monthly accrual rate increases each 5 years to a maximum equivalent to 16 hours monthly.
 Vacation leave accumulates unlimited; however, only 240 hours are carried to the next calendar year.
 Unused vacation leave hours in excess of 240 are transferred to sick leave at year end.
+New hires who transfer to the City of Kannapolis from another North Carolina municipality or County will receive years of service credit in determining eligibility for vacation accrual.
+Employees who were previously employed by a North Carolina local governmental entity may receive creidt with the City of Kannapolis for up to 80 hours unused accumulated vacation leave earned, provided the local governmental entity was the employees most recent employer immediately preceding the employment with the City of Kannapolis, the employee presents to the Human Resources Director a writen statement on agency letterhead confirming the employee's ending vacation leave balance, and the employee was not reimbursed for the unused hours.

 The City observes the following holidays with pay for regular full time and regular part time employees (pro-rated based upon work schedule):